vasyliev123/tgshopbotbitcoin/README.md

 1. You will require a Blockonomics API Key - Complete merchant setup wizard by clicking on Get Started for Free on [Blockonomics Merchants Page](https://www.blockonomics.co/merchants#/).

-2. Edit the config.toml file to set your Blockonomics *api_key*, and *secret* of your choosing
+2. Edit the config.toml file to set your Blockonomics *api_key* from Blockonomics Merchant Page, and a *secret* of your choosing, you'll use this secret while setting up the Callback URL below.

 3. Set the HTTP Callback URL on the Blockonomics Merchants Page